 There are some sections where the sea is hidden from view, such as Saundersfoot to Tenby for example.
 We’d only do them again if we were wanting to say we’d walked the whole thing.
 They’re a bit boring, if we’re honest, so we won’t be writing about any of those.
 Because, let’s face it, if you’re doing a coast path walk you want to see the coast, right?
 So we’ll be writing about our favourite Pembrokeshire coast path walks.
 The ones with the best views or just plenty to see along the way.

 Walks in the Preseli Hills

-Although there are other hills in Pembrokeshire, as well as plenty of Carns, most of the mountain walks we’ll be writing about will be those in the Preseli hills.
+Although there are other hills in Pembrokeshire, as well as plenty of Carns, most of the mountain walks we’ve written about are those walks in the Preseli hills.
 We actually live here so we know them pretty well.
 Foel Cwmcerwyn is the highest of the summits and the highest point in Pembrokeshire.
 As you can imagine the views from here are incredible.
 Out to sea and as far as Lundy in the South and the Llyn Peninsular in the North.

 But it’s not the only high point in the Preselis with great views.
 Some are easier to get to than others.
 Some involve short walks and others longer hikes.
 There are also a couple of circulars here, as well as the long distance Golden Road which encompasses pretty much all of the peaks.

 We love a circular walk.
 You finish where you start without covering the same ground twice and there are no headaches over the logistics.
 Provided you know how to get there and where to park.
 We’ll cover that and more.

 And while you can make a circular walk pretty much anywhere, we’ll be writing about what we consider to be the best circular walks in Pembrokeshire.
 Including: